 International audiences will be just as complicated.
 Make sure you have an in-depth understanding of the types of topics and language that won’t resonate with them all.
 If you have the resources, culture profiling is recommended.

-Beware of Seasonal References, Units of Measurement and More
+Seasonal References, Units of Measurement and More

 During the summer months, it might feel perfectly natural to write a blog post that mentions days at the beach and ice cream.
 However, if any of your audiences are located in the southern hemisphere, they’ll more likely be dealing with snow and freezing temperatures, preventing your post from resonating with them.